enteoripzi19599/enteoripzi/README.md

-Rugby union is the most widely played and recognized form of rugby, with the Rugby World Cup being the premier international tournament for the sport, held every four years since 1987.
+New Zealand's national rugby team, the All Blacks, is one of the most successful rugby teams in history, having won the Rugby World Cup three times (1987, 2011, 2015).